alexirpan/alexirpan.github.io/research.md

 Exploring Boosted Neural Nets for Rubik's Cube Solving

+*Alex Irpan*

 *Spring 2016.
 Final project for CS 281B, Advanced Topics in Decision Making*

+Originally a side project, my goal of training a controller that learned how to solve a Rubik's cube from raw features grew and grew into a life of its own.

 ---------------------------------------------